 You have to pay upfront

-Despite having the insurance, you will still need to pay the vet bills upfront.
+You will still need to pay the vet bills upfront despite having the insurance.
 Your insurance plan will reimburse you a certain percentage of the price.
 You also will need to submit the claim to your pet insurer yourself.

 That means you’ll still have to pay for the vet bills until the insurer reimburses your claim.
 This fact is the biggest con for most people.